Looking for advice on the best way to attract and recruit the UK’s top engineering talent?

 For more advice on this, visit our blog for employer interview questions to ask candidates.

-If you’re recruiting for a senior engineering or a more specialised engineering role, candidates will be highly skilled and likely highly sought-after, meaning they may be more particular about the kind of role and company they’re looking to work for.
+Hiring for engineers can be hard because candidates are often highly skilled and likely highly sought-after, meaning they may be more particular about the kind of role and company they’re looking to work for.

 To appeal to those candidates, it is essential that you use the interview to shout about your company and highlight what the benefits that are awaiting the successful candidate(s).